-The Sad Path of the Sternberg Family
+The Sternberg Family

 In the face of the increased pressures on the Jewish population, Fred, the eldest Sternberg son, had already gone into exile in 1936 (see above).
 The events during the November pogrom of 1938, the arrest of the father, Max Sternberg, the many personal harassments experienced from the authorities and humiliations from their fellow men,

 prompted the remaining family to take the difficult route into exile.

 First, Max Sternberg made a departure application for himself and his family and sold his house and his plot of land.
 As a result, the Foreign Currency Authority suddenly issued a “security order” over everything possessed by the family.

 This information was put in writing by the Foreign Currency Authority S in Frankfurt on February 17, 1939 (StAW 7580/38):